lbryio/lbry.com/content/news/235-dev-oct19.md

 ![purchase](https://spee.ch/b/purchase-list.png)

 ### Wallet server installation streamlined
-In an effort to further decentralize wallet servers run by LBRY and give users more choice in server selection/ access in their region, we’ve been simplifying the entire wallet setup and deployment process.
-Running a wallet server also requires a full node to be accessible to populate claim / trending data and provide wallet address transaction history.
+In an effort to further decentralize wallet servers run by LBRY and give users more choice in server selection/access in their region, we’ve been simplifying the entire wallet server setup and deployment process.
+Running a wallet server also requires a full node to be accessible to populate claim/trending data and provide wallet address transaction history.

-Currently the process is fully dockerized for both the LBRYcrd and wallet server, so getting one up and running has never been easier.
+Currently the process is fully dockerized for both the LBRYcrd (full node) and wallet server, so getting one up and running has never been easier.
 It also uses snapshots of both databases so they don’t need to be synced from scratch which would normally take a few hours.
 Give it a try today by following the [detailed setup instructions](https://gist.github.com/lyoshenka/2557c08344bfe1020f0c0a13b9c5b0ce).

 ### SDK next steps
 The SDK team has been focusing on tasks related to supporting the lbry.tv use case which included troubleshooting wallet syncing issues and performance concerns with concurrent usage.
 Other items in the pipeline include:

 - Improving performance of blocking wallet calls so that the SDK can effectively multi-process them which will improve performance on large wallets and heavy SDK usage on lbry.tv
 - Continue implementation of error handling in the SDK through the use of error codes.
-- Adding basic BItTorrent support so that a user can download a torrent through the SDK.
+- Adding basic BitTorrent support so that a user can download a torrent through the SDK.
 The next step would also include giving users the option of publishing their content simultaneously to BItTorrent along with the LBRY network.
-- Improving blockchain headers download directly from wallet servers vs a snapshot stored by LBRY.
+- Improving blockchain headers download directly from wallet servers instead of a snapshot stored by LBRY.
 - Support content blocking and filtering through wallet servers and reposting of content.
 - Improving the DHT to persist peer data between restarts which will help bootstrap the network without seed nodes.

 ## Blockchain {#blockchain}
 The blockchain team successfully carried out an upgrade to the chain.

 With good coordination, the team was able to communicate with mining pools, exchanges and node operators to get everyone on the latest release.
-On October the 30th, at 1:22PM UTC and again at 1:53PM UTC the chain successfully underwent 2 upgrades (see list below).
+On October the 30th, at 1:22PM UTC and again at 1:53PM UTC the chain successfully underwent two upgrades, described below.

 The latest release includes one last fork targeting December 11th, 2019 to support SegWit transactions.